WHOI Marine Mammal Center

 - Agency informationto be inserted is as follows:

 - Program Field should be left blank

-If you have any questions about the appropriateness of your proposal to the WHOI Marine Mammal Center, or if you wish to discuss your proposal in advance, please contact Michael Moore (x3228 or email@example.com).
-For questions about the procedure, contact Andrew Daly (firstname.lastname@example.org, x2852).
+If you have any questions about the appropriateness of your proposal to the MMC, or if you wish to discuss your MMC proposal in advance, please contact Michael Moore (email@example.com , x3228).
+Questions about the submission process may be directed to Andrew Daly (firstname.lastname@example.org, x2852).

 A brief report is required at the end of the award period.
 This report will be posted on the MMC project web page with your abstract and used to keep the donors of the funds that support the MMC informed of the awards and to express our gratitude by sharing the results of the research.
 The donors, while not necessarily trained in your field, are knowledgeable about science in general, and curious about what we do.
 We wish to do everything we can to keep them fully informed of our progress.
 PIs will be encouraged to work with the Communications group to prepare popular accounts of their MMC funded research.